 When it comes to SEO, keywords are important.
 Keywords are words that people use to search for a specific topic on the internet.
 It could be as simple as “dog parks” to “how to start your Shopify store.”

 By building your Shopify site based on a specific keyword, it increases the chance of being chosen by Google to be in the top search results.
-For example, if you search for cat toys, you will get Shopify pages that optimized for that keyword.
+For example, if you search for cat toys, you will get Shopify pages that are optimized for that keyword.

 What Is The Searcher’s Intent?